OkparaOkechukwu/atomchain/README.md

 An alternative to blockchain
 okpara.net/AtomChain.pdf

-World is your Public Key, guarded by Home, your home Private Key.
+World is your Public Key, guarded by Home, your Private Key.
 Your home is the only access to your world okpara.net/AtomWallet.pdf